theakshayraj/terraform-aws-drupal/README.md

 ```

 ## MAKE Command:

-Makefile command is used in order to "tell what to do".
+`make` command is used in order to "tell what to do".
-Herein we've been using make to build AMI.
-Detailed usage is listed in the AMI section above.
+Herein we've been using `make` to running all commands with a single tool.
+Detailed usage is listed in the Makefile.

 ## Summary of Resources
 -  3 Security Groups